cherchyk/PowerPlatformCiCd/Readme.md

   On the new screen click `New pipeline`
 - In `Where is your code?` page select `Azure Repos Git` and then on `Select a repository` select the name of your project.
 - azure-pipelines.yml will be pulled from repo for your review.
 Click `Run` to finish creating pipeline.
 Pipeline will start immediately on `Master` branch.
-It will fail on the second stage because we haven't provided pipeline variables yet.
+Pipeline will fail on the first stage because of failing unit test.
+We will fix unit tests in the next exercise.
+- To finish setting up pipeline we need to set pipeline variables.

+  In this Lab we will implement continues delivery for Master branch.
+Every time Master branch is updated we will deploy it to `Feature` PowerPlatform instance.

+  We need to provide credential details so pipeline "knows" where to deploy.

-- Navigate again to Pipeline Builds and then click `Edit`.
+Navigate again to Pipeline Builds and then click `Edit`.
 You will see yaml source.
 On top right corner click on three dots menu and select `Variables`.

 ![PipelineBuilds](doc-media/DevOps-Variables.png '')